Skip to content

 Claude vs Gemini strengths compared — Claude leads writing and coding, Gemini leads context, multimodal, and Google integration

-On context, the Claude vs Gemini balance flips.
-Gemini's standard context window is 1M tokens, with Gemini Pro reaching up to 2M; Claude's standard is 200K, expandable to 1M.
-Google's default is roughly five times larger, and you can confirm the current limits on Google's own model documentation.
-For anyone routinely dropping entire document sets, research corpora, or huge logs into a single prompt, that headroom is a real, daily convenience.
+On context, the gap has narrowed sharply.
+Anthropic's current models — Opus 5, Sonnet 5, and Opus 4.8 — all carry a 1M-token window as standard, matching Gemini's default; only Haiku 4.5 stays at 200K.
+Gemini Pro still reaches up to 2M, and you can confirm the current limits on Google's own model documentation.
+For anyone routinely dropping entire document sets, research corpora, or huge logs into a single prompt, that extra headroom is still a real convenience.

 Two honest caveats.
-First, raw window size isn't the same as usable recall — Claude stays notably coherent deep into its context, so a smaller window used well can beat a larger one used loosely.
-Second, Claude's 1M-token option closes most of the practical gap for the workflows that need it; we cover when it matters in Claude's context window guide.
-Still, on default capacity, Gemini wins outright.
+First, raw window size isn't the same as usable recall — Claude stays notably coherent deep into its context, so a window used well beats a larger one used loosely.
+Second, the workflows that genuinely need more than a million tokens in one prompt are rare; we cover when size actually matters in Claude's context window guide.
+On peak capacity Gemini Pro still wins, but it is no longer a five-fold lead.

 In the Claude vs Gemini multimodal comparison, this is the cleanest win on the board — and it's Gemini's.
 Claude does not generate images or video — full stop.
 Gemini generates both natively: still images through Google's Nano Banana models and video through Veo, all inside the same assistant.
 If your workflow touches visuals at all — thumbnails, mockups, storyboards, social assets — Gemini does in one place what Claude can't do anywhere.